 amplify hosting add, select a deployment mode (for this workshop, select ‘Development’), and respond to the questions (you can accept the default value of index.html for the index and error doc).

 $ amplify hosting add ?
-Select the environment setup: DEV (S3 only with HTTP) ? hosting bucket name photoalbums-19700101010203--hostingbucket ? index doc for the website index.html ? error doc for the website index.html
+Select the environment setup: DEV (S3 only with HTTP) ? hosting bucket name Accept the propossed one that looks like photoalbums-19700101010203--hostingbucket ? index doc for the website index.html ? error doc for the website index.html

 Wait while Amplify builds a production version of our app and deploys it to the hosting bucket.
 This process usually takes a minute or two.